fffmath/fffmath.github.io/content/_index.md

 ⓗⓔⓛⓛⓞ! ϞϞ(๑⚈ ․̫ ⚈๑)∩

-> **🔴 I am currently looking for a postdoc.**

-Now I am a PhD student under the guidance of [Yanbin Pan](https://mmrc.iss.ac.cn/~yanbinpan/) and I also spent one year in the [Crypto Group](https://www.cs.au.dk/~orlandi/cryptogroup/) at Aarhus University, hosted by [Diego F. Aranha](https://dfaranha.github.io/).
+Now I am a second-year PhD student under the guidance of [Yanbin Pan](https://mmrc.iss.ac.cn/~yanbinpan/) and I also spent one year in the [Crypto Group](https://www.cs.au.dk/~orlandi/cryptogroup/) at Aarhus University, hosted by [Diego F. Aranha](https://dfaranha.github.io/).
 My research interests primarily focus on applying Algorithmic Number Theory and Combinatorics to problems in Cryptography.
 I prefer problems with a strong mathematical structure, such as those with an algebraic or combinatorial flavor.

-Together with my collaborators, we introduced additive combinatorics into Coppersmith's method, which enabled us to remove manual calculations of success conditions.
-This work was accepted to Crypto’25, and we also have several interesting applications and follow-up results.

-Currently, I am interested in leakage-resilient secret sharing, not only in terms of lower bounds but also in proving security.
-I particularly enjoy the Fourier analysis and additive combinatorics tools used in this area.

 ### Selected Publications